ErickMIzhevich/Quick-Graphic-Builder/README.md

 ### User Requirements

 ##### - Software Interfaces:
-  - Will base on Android SDK
+  - Will base on [Android SDK] - the fastest tools kit for building apps on every type of Android device
-  - Application will use GraphView library
+  - Application will use [GraphView library] - library for Android to programmatically create flexible and nice-looking diagramms

 ##### - User Interface:
 After entering function in the appropriate field the graphics moduling stars.
 After that graph is displayed on the coordinate plane.
 User is able to zoom in/out the graph, see further subsequent behavior of the function graph along one of the axes.
-As mockups attached some screens of analog application called "Grapher Free", which interface similar to the application being developed.
+As mockups attached some screens of analog application called [Grapher Free], which interface similar to the application being developed.
   - Example of three functions's graphics, inputed by the user into the appropriate fields